 Faculty members are encouraged to be creative in their course offerings using the location as a basis for their courses.
 Faculty members may propose any course they are currently qualified and allowed to teach in their department, but Department Head approval is required for all courses.
 Possibilities for cross-listings also exist, including Honors and Humanities, with the permission of the directors of those programs.

-We encourage you to attend a Faculty Information Session on Monday, November 7, 2016, from 3:30 to 5:00 pm in Moody, Room 120, to discover the wonderful opportunities for teaching abroad.
+We encourage you to attend a Faculty Informational Meeting on Tuesday, February 6, 2018, from 1 to 3 pm in Moody, Room 123, to discover the wonderful opportunities for teaching abroad.
 If this is something you have considered previously or something that you would like to know more about, please join us!